-DRA 101-102 - Introduction to Dramatic Arts.
-(3-1L) (Satisfies Humanities Requirement)
+DRA 101-102 - Drama as Literature I, II.
+(3-1L) Cr.
+4-4 hrs (Satisfies Humanities Requirement)

-Provides a Theater Arts survey of the development of drama from the Greeks to the contemporaries and basic aspects of acting, such as voice, movement and character interpretation.
+Provides a Theater Arts survey of drama as literature from the Greeks to 1700, and from 1700 to the present.
+The lab provides basic aspects of acting, such as voice, movement and character interpretation.
 Requirements include a critical paper and the assumption of leadership roles in public productions.
+No prerequisite.